10xJSChad/climenu/README.md

   [Entry]: Defines a button with a label and a shell command to execute.

   -Properties-
-  Header and Entry:
+  All:
     str:     Specifies the text to display for the header or button.
+    fgcolor: (Optional) foreground color
+    bgcolor: (Optional) background color

   Entry:
     exec:      Specifies the shell command to execute when the button is pressed.
-  wait: Optional.
-If set to true, the program waits for a key press after executing the command.
+    wait:      (Optional) If set to true, the program waits for a key press after executing the command.
+    colormode: (Optional) When the entry should be displayed in color.
+[Values: selected]
 ```

 ```